wevote/WeVoteServer/docs/README_API_INSTALL.md

 ## Installing WeVoteServer: Native development

 Please note: We do not support direct development on Windows.
-If you are using a Windows machine, we recommend
+If you are using a Windows machine, we recommend:

 A. Install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)

 B. Set up your Windows machine as dual-boot with Linux

 C. Setting up an [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads) and installing within that.

 In our experience, a Windows machine should have 8 GB RAM (minimum), and you should allocate 2 CPUs and 4 GB RAM to the virtual machine.

 1a.
 [Installing PostgreSQL on Mac](README_API_INSTALL_POSTGRES_MAC.md)